Jameson Williams 'Bumped Heads' with Dan Campbell, Appreciates Faith

 Regarding the specifics of the suspension, the 23-year-old did not disclose any further details.

-"I don't really want to address those type of things, it's all on the internet and things like that," Williams said.
+"I don't really want to address those type of things.
+It's all on the internet and things like that," Williams said.
 "I figure people already have their own type of views and stuff like that.
 I'm gonna stay away from talking about those things."

-When asked by Lions OnSI if he had a message for fans concerned about distractions, the former first-round pick expressed, "I wouldn't say I have a message.
+When asked by Lions OnSI if he had a message for fans concerned about his distractions, the former first-round pick expressed, "I wouldn't say I have a message.
 People view me how they view me.
 I'm my own person, and things like that.
-So I wouldn't say I have a message."
+So, I wouldn't say I have a message."

 Time away from team

 "I'm good.
 It was just two weeks.
-I've been suspended before, and I don't really look at that like a good thing, something to brag about, but I've had to miss time before.
+I've been suspended before, and I don't really look at that like a good thing, something to brag about.
+But, I've had to miss time before.
 I'll always be the same person," Williams explained.
 "It won't change me.
 Certain people want to see you down, certain people want to see you with your head down and not doing the right thing, not making the right decisions.
-But I'm me, I always come out of every situation the same person, and I'm always gonna be the same person every day.
+But, I'm me, I always come out of every situation the same person, and I'm always gonna be the same person every day.
 I really just was telling them, 'I'm good.
 Thanks.'"

 Despite the support, there were individuals who did not reach out during his time away.